onja-org/front-end-finals/README.md

 This will be our final project in the front-end course, so let's make it a good one :)

+Please fork-and-clone this project as your own repo.

 First things first, let's get you set up.
 You will need the following…

 ## Dependencies